The season begins Saturday at Westmont.

 Of the 26 people on the women's roster, 14 are in their first year running track for the Waves.

-Tim Cullen is in his second season as an assistant coach with the Pepperdine cross country and track teams in 2013-14.
+Tim Cullen spent two seasons (2012-13 and 2013-14) as an assistant coach with the Pepperdine cross country and track teams.

 Cullen, a 2009 graduate of Tulane University, competed on the Green Wave's cross country and track and field squads.
 As a senior, he was team captain and also served as Tulane's student body president.